epfl-ada/ada-2021-project-improvise-adapt-overcome/README.md

 ## Title

-A journey into Quotebank communities
+Birds of a feather flock together: A deep dive into communities of news outlets in Quotebank

 ## Abstract